aasensio/hazel2/docs/started/installation.rst

 Remember to add `ipython` if you are using this shell to run |hazel2|.
 Otherwise, it will use `ipython` from another environment and you can get confused.

+If you want to use the NLTE neural option for synthesizing the Ca II 854.2 nm line, the packages ``pytorch`` and ``pytorch_geometric`` should be installed.
+Take a look at the documentation for `PyTorch <https://pytorch.org/>`_ and `PyTorch Geometric <https://pytorch-geometric.readthedocs.io/en/latest/>`_ for more information.

 Installation from source
 ------------------------
 Since |hazel2| is still in a heavy development phase, the only possible way of